kc-howe/ValidArgumentChecker/README.md

 Checks first-order symbolic logical arguments for validity via the command line.

 ## Instructions
-Type a logical argument or expression at the prompt and press ENTER.
+Type a logical argument or expression at the prompt and press `Enter`.
 The argument will be evaluated for logical validity (i.e. tautology via a truth table) and the result will be printed to the console.

 ## Syntax
 ` a-Z` - propositions